MrMikey59/00---Projects/OS Scripting/Git & GitHub/GitHub.md

 - GitHub supports rendering tabular data in the form of CSV (comma-separated) values and TSV (tab-separated values) files.
 - GitHub supports rendering of PDF documents.
 - GitHub supports rendering of prose documents in the form of Markdown, AsciiDoc, Textile, ReStructuredText,  Rdoc, Org, Creole, MediaWiki, or Pod.
+- GitHub has started naming the default branch main instead of master to migrate away from biased terminology (more details available here).
+- GitHub allows you to link multiple email addresses to your account.

 ### Keyboard Shortcuts
 | Action | Shortcut |